 1 American Academy of Pediatrics, American Public Health Association, & the National Resource Center for Health and Safety in Child Care and Early Education.
 (2011).
-"Appendix A - Signs and Symptoms Chart" in Caring for our children: National health and safety performance standards: Guidelines for out-of-home child care programs, Third edition.
-Retrieved March 2, 2012 from http://nrckids.org/CFOC3/index.html.
+"Appendix A - Signs and Symptoms Chart" in Caring for our children: National health and safety performance standards: Guidelines for out-of-home childcare programs, Fourth edition (2019).